chaos-lang/chaos-lang.org/website/docs/api.md

 );
 ```

-This is the function to register a function from your Chaos C extension to the interpreter and it's meant to put inside the `KaosRegister` function.
+This is the function to register a function from your Chaos C extension to the runtime and it's meant to put inside the `KaosRegister` function.
 It takes 8 parameters.
 Here is a complete example for the usages of `defineFunction`:

 ```c